DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-18-scooters-are-back-dart-hires-100-security-officers-weekend-transit-more-popular-post-pandemic.md

 [Interactive map](https://dallasgis.maps.arcgis.com/apps/webappviewer/index.html?id=19ba664de1f741c4876dec2fd56b3477) of Slow-Ride Zones, No Ride Zones, No Parking zones, and scooter/bicycle parking corrals.

-**Scooter Tips**
+## Scooter Tips

 Before riding an electric scooter for the first time, it's a good idea to read an online [beginner's guide to riding an electric scooter](https://riderguide.com/safety/how-to-ride-an-electric-scooter/).

-You can see the live location of Bird and Superpedestrian scooters using the [GoPass app](https://riderguide.com/safety/how-to-ride-an-electric-scooter/) from DART.
+In addition to buses and trains, you can see the live location of Bird and Superpedestrian scooters using the [GoPass app](https://riderguide.com/safety/how-to-ride-an-electric-scooter/) from DART.
 At time of recording, Lime scooters are not shown on the GoPass app.

 ![Screenshot of the GoPass app from DART, showing the live location of trains, buses, Bird scooters, and Superpedestrian scooters.](https://ucarecdn.com/33db5c15-6aeb-4b82-99e6-5795ecf7218c/ "The GoPass app from DART shows the live location trains, buses, and scooters from Bird and Superpedestrian.")